Philosophy 101: The Basic Theories You Should Know

 Appearing in both Buddhism and Hindu traditions, the philosophical concept of karma is somewhat related to the Golden Rule of Confucianism.

-The basic idea here is that if you do good things, then you will find good thing happening to you.
+The basic idea here is that if you do good things, then you will find good things happening to you.
 If you do negative things, you will find worse things happening to you.
 Once again, this is really just the Law of Attraction phrased differently!

 Rousseau’s “The Social Contract”